Appealing Against a Magistrates' Court Conviction

 On the Notice of Appeal you can also tick if you wish to apply for suspension of any disqualification (such as a driving disqualification) pending the appeal being heard.
 If you have been sentenced to a custodial sentence, you can also tick a box stating that you wish to apply for bail pending the appeal being heard.
 These applications can be made to the Magistrates' Court and/or to the Crown Court.
 For example, if your bail application is refused by the Magistrates you can then apply to the Crown Court, or you can apply direct to the Crown Court without applying to the Magistrates.

 Can I appeal against conviction and sentence?

 Yes.
 On the appeal notice you can specifically mention that you wish to appeal against both conviction and sentence.
 Remember that even if you do not choose to appeal against your sentence, should the court dismiss your appeal it has the power to change sentence (and this can include increasing it).
 You can read more here about appealing against sentence from the Magistrates’ Court to the Crown Court.

 There are significant potential pitfalls if you launch an appeal which in fact has no merit.
 Not only can a poor appeal hit you in the pocket by way of an order for costs (not just yours but the prosecution’s costs too) but you can find yourself having a sentence increased.
 For these reasons it is important to obtain legal advice on the merits of your appeal before starting the appeal process.
 Many lawyers will be happy to advise you simply on this aspect of your case even if you do not want to instruct a lawyer to represent you at the appeal hearing itself.

-- Appeal by way of case sated - read our guide here.
+Appeal by way of Case Stated - read our guide here.